mastercomfig/mastercomfig/docs/support.md

 You have my endless gratitude if you support me with money or gift items, and this support encourages me so much!

 If you are not able to support me through the above methods, that's fine too!
-Your thank yous are always cherished.
+Your thank yous are always cherished and mean so much to me.